-In the world of fitness, there are a ton of cool gadgets you can buy to help track your progress.
-One of the most popular of these gadgets is the heart rate monitors.
+When it comes to fitness gadgets, one of the most popular items is the heart rate monitor.
 Heart rate monitors can be a great way to track calorie burn, and measure recovery levels during overly-stressed periods — but they are not always the best in every workout situation.
+In fact, when it comes to lifting, Heart Rate Monitors are not accurate for lifting.

 If you jump on a cardio machine for a half hour workout, you’ll notice a spike in calorie burn.
 If you spend the same amount of time doing a lifting routine, you’ll notice you don’t burn as many calories as you did in your cardio session.
 So cardio is the obvious winner, right?